digital-land/pipeline-runner/README.md

     ```

 ## Initialisation
-- After cloning this repo, run the following command to download all the dependencies:
+- After cloning this repo, run the following command to set up the repo:
     ```
     make init
+    ```

+## Adding new dependencies
+- Project dependencies are managed via pip-tools
+- to add a dependency, write it on a new line in ` /requirements/requirements.in ` or ` /requirements/dev-requirements.in`
+- to install the requirements run:
+    ```
+    make update-dependencies
     ```

 ## Start Server
 - To start the server run the following command: